top of page

 Morgan Soffler, MD

 Dr. Soffler is an Assistant Professor at New York Medical College in Westchester NY.
 She is an intensivist and sleep specialist with expertise in medical education.
 Dr. Soffler obtained her medical degree from Tufts University School of Medicine and completed her Internal Medicine training at Yale New Haven Hospital in New Haven, Connecticut.
 During her time at Yale she realized her love for teaching and spent a year as a Chief Medical Resident.
 She completed her pulmonary and critical training at the combined Harvard program at Beth Israel Deaconess Medical Center and Massachusetts General Hospital, including a year of training with a medical education research focus with the Shapiro Center for Education.
 In addition to her clinical work, she completed a two-year fellowship in the Harvard Academy fellowship for medical education research.
 Dr. Soffler’s research focuses on simulation-based medical education and simulation-based evaluation.
 She currently serves as the Associate Program Director for the Westchester Medical Center Pulmonary and Critical Care Fellowship after serving in this role at the Harvard program.
-Dr. Soffler has served as faculty for a number of CME courses and is an active member of the American Thoracic Society’s Training Committee as well the ATS Section on Medical Education.
+Dr. Soffler has served as faculty for a number of CME courses and is an active member of the American Thoracic Society’s Steer Committee on Advancement of Learning and Section of Medical Education.

 Carrie Tibbles, MD